JohnItoo/JohnItoo.github.io/_posts/2021-2-17-No-Unique-Powers-of-2.md

 ---
 layout: post
+title:  No Unique Powers of 2
+author: John Ohue
-title: No unique powers of 2
+summary: Trying to prove that no unique powers of 2 sum to give a power of 2
+comments: true
+image: images/john-ohue.jpeg
 ---

 {% include head.html %}